sriram-jeganathan/C/BASICS.md

 - `&&` - AND: Returns true only when both values are true
 - `||` - OR: Returns true if any one value is true
 - `!` - NOT: Returns true if false and false if true

 ---

+## If statements
+The if statment has a condition.
+When